Dónall Ó Héalai

 Dónall Ó Héalai (/ga/) (born 5 March 1987) is an Irish actor and voice actor.
 He was named a 2020 Screen International Star of Tomorrow and twice nominated for best leading actor in film at the Irish Film and Television awards in 2020 and 2022.
 He was also the recipient of the Wilde Card award at the Oscar Wilde awards in Los Angeles in 2022 as well as one to watch in 2021 by The Irish Examiner.

 Early life and education

 Ó Héalai was born in the Gaeltacht village of Inverin, County Galway and grew up in Inverin and Spiddal.
 He began acting at the age of 14 at a local youth club.
 He completed his secondary education as a boarding student at St Jarlath's College in Tuam.

 He graduated from Maynooth University.
 He was awarded the Dr. H.H Stewart Literary Prize during his studies.
-He went on to train at the Stella Adler Studio of Acting in New York and Bow Street Academy in Dublin.
+He then trained at the Stella Adler Studio of Acting in New York and Bow Street Academy in Dublin.